edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

         multi chats: Chat;
     }

 We're going to keep our schema super simple.
-One cool thing about Gel is that it will enable us to easily implement advanced features such as authentification or AI down the road, but we're gonna come back to that later.
+One cool thing about Gel is that it will enable us to easily implement advanced features such as authentication or AI down the road, but we're gonna come back to that later.

 For now, this is the entire schema we came up with: